Most recently updated on January 4, 2024

 Residents who now live in the area say their communities were contaminated by radiation for years, causing a number of cancer clusters.

 In 2005, Tina Cordova and Fred Tyler formed the Tularosa Basin Downwinders Consortium to investigate the long-term health effects of the explosion on their valley.

-Cordova, who grew up in the Tularosa Valley but has lived in Albuquerque most of her adult life, told us she had just finished treatment for thyroid cancer in 2005 when she read an editorial in the local newspaper by Tyler about his family and his community’s problems with cancer in the shadow of the Trinity test.
+Cordova, who grew up in the Tularosa Valley but has lived in Albuquerque most of her adult life, told 60 Days USA in spring 2021 that she had just finished treatment for thyroid cancer in 2005 when she read an editorial in the local newspaper by Tyler about his family and his community’s problems with cancer in the shadow of the Trinity test.